yuvrajangadsingh/bolt-assessment-yuvraj/README.md

 - Summary of total resources (classes, spells, monsters, features)
 - Detailed information about specific D&D classes

+All API responses are cached to improve performance and reduce load on the D&D 5e API.

 ## Technologies Used

 - Java 11